Career Quiz and Most Suitable Personality.

-Answer “Dislike” if you tell yourself “Ugh… Sounds boring” or “I’m not sure” Answer “Okay” if you tell yourself “Umm… I think I will be okay with that” Answer “Like” if you tell yourself “Yes, I’m interested”
+Answer “Okay” if you tell yourself “Umm… I think I will be okay with that”

 Ready?
 Let’s start

-You’re interested in sociology and anthropology like group behavior and dynamics, societal trends and influences, human migrations, ethnicity, cultures and their history and origins.|
+|You are interested in group behavior and dynamics, societal trends and influences, human migrations, ethnicity, cultures and their history and origins.|

 |You are interested in the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.|

 |You like working with ideas, and require an extensive amount of thinking.|

 |You like searching for facts and figuring out problems mentally.|

 |You like working with forms, designs and patterns.|

-|You like work that requires self-expression and it can be done without following a clear set of rules.|
+|You like work that requires self-expression and work that can be done without following a clear set of rules.|

 |You like working with, communicating with, and teaching people.|

 |You like helping or providing service to others.|

 Now count how many points you have.

 After you’re done counting your points.
 Click below to view your results.